angus-mackenzie/ASD-Notes/ASD07.md

     * Integrating of these different views to form the complete architectural representation
 ## RUP "4+1" View of Architectures
 * "4+1" view model of Kruchten together with UML diagrams to use:
-    * Larman: Can also have Data View, Security View, etc
+    * : Can also have Data View, Security View, etc

 ![4+1](img/4+1.png)